Thursday, 29 May 2014

 At Mass the Gloria is sung.
 After the Gospel the Paschal Candle is extinguished.
 The Credo is sung and the preface and communicantes are proper to the feast.
 After Mass the Paschal Candle is removed from the sanctuary, it makes a brief re-appearance on the Vigil of Pentecost.

-At Second Vespers all is sung as yesterday at first Vespers except for the antiphon on the Magnificat, O Rex gloriae etc which is proper to Second Vespers.
-After the collect of the feast a commemoration is sung of the following Office of St. Antoninus.
+At second Vespers all is sung as yesterday at first Vespers except for the antiphon on the Magnificat, O Rex gloriae etc which is proper to second Vespers.

-In 'the liturgical books of 1962' the antiphons at the Ascension Doxology is sung at the hymn of Mattins only.
+In 'the liturgical books of 1962' the Ascension Doxology is sung at the hymn of Mattins only.
 The hymns at the Little Hours are sung to the general festal tone without the Ascension Doxology.
-At Second Vespers there is no commemoration of St. Antoninus.
-The feast's Octave was, shamefully, stripped away in 1956.
+The feast's Octave has been abolished.